About The Will Durant Timeline Project

 Included on this site is a timeline of known Durant lectures and public appearances, from his early career to his last years.
 Also included are historical documents, such as photographs, newspaper articles, and correspondence.

-The site's primary author and researcher is James Bishop, executive director of The Passionate Mind Institute.
-Bishop is the co-producer and editor of the documentary A Visit with Will and Ariel Durant, the editor of the annotated edition of Durant's Philosophy and the Social Problem, and a principal member of the no-longer-active Will Durant Foundation.
+The site's primary author and researcher is Dr. James Bishop, executive director of The Passionate Mind Institute.
+Dr. Bishop is the co-producer and editor of the documentary A Visit with Will and Ariel Durant, the editor of the annotated edition of Durant's Philosophy and the Social Problem, and a principal member of the now-inactive Will Durant Foundation.

 The Will Durant Timeline Project is provided through the support of The Passionate Mind Institute, a non-profit 501c3 charitable institution dedicated to research, support, and advocacy for gifted and talented individuals pursuing their passions.
 If you would like to make a tax-deductible donation to support the work of this project, you can do so here.